mlacayoemery/somanalyst/doc/sphinx/source/arcgis/tutorial.rst

 .. figure:: ../../_images/SOManalyst.png

-Browse through the toolbox to familiarize your self with the tools.
+Browse through the toolbox to familiarize yourself with the tools.

 .. figure:: ../../_images/ToolList.png